Car Organization Ideas for Baseball Moms

 Now that your car is clean and organized, get your family involved to make sure it stays that way.

 - Get your kids in the habit of removing their cleats after practice and games.
 Store those stinky/wet/dirty cleats in the trunk.
-Get your kids slides that they can slip into before they get in the car.
+Get your kids slides or Crocs that they can slip into before they get in the car.

 - Immediately empty the car after games and tournaments (take it from me: coolers, drinks, food, sweaty uniforms, and trash don’t improve the smell of a car in July).